Austin-jc/ec-employee-project/README.md

 npm run setup_db
 ```

 `setup_db` will install npm packages as well as create and seed tables.
-If table with name `Employee` already exists, there may be a conflict, in which case please select yes (y) when prompted.
+If table with name `Employee` already exists, there may be a conflict, in which case please select yes (y) when prompted (this will erase the old tables so please create a backup).

 To run the SQL script: